yoctoproject/poky/documentation/ref-manual/ref-images.rst

--  ``core-image-minimal-initramfs``: A ``core-image-minimal`` image that has the Minimal RAM-based Initial Root Filesystem (initramfs) as part of the kernel, which allows the system to find the first “init” program more efficiently.
+-  ``core-image-minimal-initramfs``: A ``core-image-minimal`` image that has the Minimal RAM-based Initial Root Filesystem (initramfs) as part of the kernel, which allows the system to find the first "init" program more efficiently.
 See the :term:`PACKAGE_INSTALL` variable for additional information helpful when working with initramfs images.